Buying Your Home

 Home Buyers Advisory is maintained by the Arizona Department of Real Estate is works like a dictionary of real estate terms and definitions.
 If you are buying a home this is a form you eventually sign.
 I have an active link for you to click so you can get the most up to date copy.
 Please click on the link and familiarize yourself with its contents.

-Monthly Statistics The Buying process includes knowing the market activity in Tucson and evaluating the information so you as a buyer or seller can make an informed decision.
+Multiple Listing Service of Southern Arizona Monthly Statistics The buying process includes knowing the market activity in Southern Arizona and evaluating the information so you as a buyer or seller can make an informed decision.

-Each month the Tucson Association of Realtors produce these reports and roll them up in one report.
+Each month the Tucson Association of Realtors produces this information and rolls it up in one report.
 This link will take you to the most current month's activity.

 Mortgage rates are hard to predict.
-I have found the "Mortgage News Daily" is the best source I have found to keep you updated on the market rates.
+I have found the "Mortgage News Daily" is the best source to keep you updated on the market rates.
 This link will take you the "Mortgage News Daily".